MicrosoftDocs/architecture-center/docs/example-scenario/data/small-medium-data-warehouse-content.md

 *Download a [Visio file](https://arch-center.azureedge.net/) of this architecture.*

-Conceptual modernization opportunity is to move legacy Data Warehousing solution into a combination of Azure SQL Database/Managed Instance and Microsoft Fabric.
+Conceptual modernization opportunity is to move legacy Data Warehousing solution into a combination of Azure SQL Database, Azure SQL Managed Instance, and Fabric.
 This approach ensures broad compatibility with traditional SQL Server and SQL client tools like SQL Server Management Studio (SSMS), provides appealing lift-and-shift options for existing processes, and requires minimal upskilling for the support team.
 This solution can serve as an initial step toward full-fledged modernization, which enables the organization to fully adopt a lakehouse approach as the data warehouse grows and the team's skill set expands.
 See the comparisons [Article Lakehouse, greenfield, scenario 5]

 ## Architecture